 What if I Can’t Quit Drinking?

 Nearly 15 million Americans struggled with alcohol addiction in 2019.
-It’s likely that a large number of them are currently experiencing liver-related concerns or will sometime in the future.
+It’s likely that many of them are currently experiencing liver-related concerns or will sometime in the future.
 Some may be well aware of alcohol’s impact on the liver, but their addiction prevents them from being able to quit.

-A person who can’t stop drinking despite the development of liver damage should seek professional help.
-Many struggle to stop using alcohol, but there is a wide range of resources available that can help people recover from addiction.
+People who can’t stop drinking despite developing liver damage should seek professional help.
+Many struggle to stop using alcohol, but many resources can help people recover from addiction.

 Alcohol Addiction Treatment

 Alcohol addiction treatment normally begins with detox — the process in which the body adjusts to the absence of alcohol.
-Afterward, rehab teaches people how to cope without alcohol and maintain the sobriety achieved through detox.
-These treatments can take place in an inpatient or outpatient setting, depending on the severity of the client’s addiction.
+Afterward, rehab teaches people to cope without alcohol and maintain the sobriety achieved through detox.
+Depending on the severity of the patient’s addiction, these treatments can occur in an inpatient or outpatient setting.
 It’s important to speak with your doctor or reach out to a professional rehab facility to discuss which treatment approach may be most effective for your situation.

 If you or someone you love is struggling with alcohol abuse and addiction, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about alcohol addiction treatment programs that can lead you to a healthier, alcohol-free life in recovery.